acq4/acq4/documentation/source/userGuide/quickstart.rst

 Unfortunately, it is not likely that you will be getting started *quickly*.

 #.
-Follow instructions in the installation section.
+Follow instructions in the :doc:`installation` section.
 At the end of this, you should have python installed and an "acq4" directory branched via bazaar.
 #.
-Create a set of configuration files in acq4/config/ by copying from acq4/config/backups/noyo/*.cfg
+Create a set of configuration files in acq4/config/ by copying from acq4/config/backups/noyo/\*.cfg
 #. start ACQ4 from the command line:

 ::